The ketogenic diet is high in fat, moderate in protein, and low in carbs. People on the diet typically get

 - Ketones act as an alternative energy source during metabolic stress.

-It’s important to talk to your doctor before you start a new diet or exercise program.
+It’s important to talk with your healthcare provider before you start a new diet or exercise program.
 You may be referred to a dietitian to help monitor your progress, depending on your medical history.